LucaNerlich/blog-3.0/docs/aem/aem-dev-setup.md

     2. `mvn clean install -PautoInstallSinglePackage`
 6. Access [http://localhost:4502](http://localhost:4502) and login via admin:admin

+Once you have shutdown (`ctrl+c`) your initial AEM Instance, you can / should start and shutdown AEM via the provided scripts in `crx-quickstart/bin`.

 ## Requirements

 The following section describes the software needed to run a local AEM instance, as well as being able to start